Octon, Hérault

 Octon ([ɔktɔ̃]; Auton) is a commune in the Hérault department in the Occitanie region in southern France.

 Geography

 Climate

 Octon has a mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Octon is 14.9 C. The average annual rainfall is 942.8 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 23.7 C, and lowest in January, at around 7.2 C. The highest temperature ever recorded in Octon was 40.6 C on 12 August 2003; the coldest temperature ever recorded was -7.2 C on 28 February 2018.

+Heraldry

+In reality, this mention Aloutou = Al Outou: "at (the) Octon" in Mistralian orthography.
+The regular Occitan spelling is Oton pronounced "Outou".